cyrus1996/CossMMBot/README.md

 This file is a tester, it should be used before using the **index.js** file its purpose is to show you what orders are going to be opened and at which price, it source code also contains detailed commentary, that are not in the **index.js** file.
-**IMPORTANT this files doesn't require your private keys, but thus you have to manually tell the bot how many currency you have, you can see examples at the getWallet function**
+**IMPORTANT this files doesn't require your private keys, but thus you have to manually tell the bot how many currency you have, see examples below**

 Its output is similar to this :

 ```
-$ node sandbox.js
 opening socket on COSS_ETH
 ---Ok on COSS_ETH
 we don't have COSS_ETH on binance